Great Barrier Reef tourist numbers

 - passengers who are exempt from the EMC.

-For further information concerning visitor numbers, please email our Tourism and Recreation section.
+For further information concerning visitor numbers, or to be provided printable versions of the visitation graphs, please email our Education, Stewardship and Partnerships section.

 A Vulnerability Assessment: of the issues that could have far-reaching consequences for the Great Barrier Reef.